 Today: Our recipe is simple: we use a small number of ingredients you can pronounce.
 Our business is straightforward, too: we make good tea and sell it to stores, who sell it to you.

-Tomorrow: As we release new flavors, including an unsweetened tea and an iced tea/lemonade blend, we’ll continue to apply this commitment to simple recipes and straightforward practices.
+Tomorrow: As we release new flavors, including a range of Seasonal teas using local produce, we’ll continue to apply this commitment to simple recipes and straightforward practices.

 Our shared background taught us that we’re interdependent members of community, and that we can’t go it alone.
 We’re grateful to all members of the Menno Tea community who grow, brew, bottle, pack, ship, sell, and enjoy Menno Tea, and we’re committed to contributing to this community.

 Today: Menno Tea contributes to the Everence Sharing Fund, which provides matching fund grants to community members in need.

 Tomorrow: As we expand, we look forward to learning about new ways to contribute to the community that makes Menno Tea possible.
 We’re open to suggestions, so please pass yours along!

 We grew up in agricultural areas, where we learned to cultivate a sustainable relationship with the land that makes wholesome food—and beverages—possible.

 Today: Our bottles incorporate recycled materials and use the minimum amount of glass needed to hold 16 ounces of goodness.
 We also package our tea for shipment with the goal of minimizing waste.
 In the summer of 2015, Menno Tea expanded in Lancaster County, Pennsylvania, where the recipe originated.
 This move allowed us to take steps toward using locally-sourced, organic ingredients and reduced carbon emissions by bringing ingredients closer to bottling facilities.